Discount functions

 Discrete and computational aspects

-In practice, we may define discount rates over some discrete range ending at the last timestep N in a simulation.
+In practice, we may define discount rates over some discrete range ending at the last timestep NN in a simulation.

 def v(t1: int, t2: int) -> float: